Choosing Courage to Change the World

 I had a remarkably sweet and honest and deep conversation with my friend Paula the other day about courage.
-She interviewed me for a series rolling out this fall, and I was so proud to speak with her the topic of courage.

 For days afterward, the conversation swirled in my head.
 This is what emerged from that swirling:

 Courage isn’t a one-time thing.
 Courage is really a long-term strategy.

 As I have been stewing over this since our conversation, I’ve been thinking more about this idea of courage…

 Courage needs to be part of our long-term strategy if we want to change the world.